openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 <a name="Benchmark App Info"></a>
 ## Using AUTO with OpenVINO™ Samples and the Benchmark App
 To see how the Auto-Device plugin is used in practice and test its performance, take a look at OpenVINO™ samples.
 All samples supporting the "-d" command-line option (which stands for "device") will accept the plugin out-of-the-box.
 The Benchmark Application will be a perfect place to start – it presents the optimal performance of the plugin without the need for additional settings, like the number of requests or CPU threads.
-To evaluate the AUTO performance, you can use the following commands:
+To evaluate the AUTO performance, you may use the following commands:

 For unlimited device choice:
 @sphinxdirective